 Chronic hepatitis C is a leading cause of morbidity and mortality worldwide mainly due to complications of cirrhosis, portal hypertension and hepatocellular carcinoma.
 Hypertensive bleeding is the most significant complication of portal hypertension, being associated with a high early mortality (20% at 6 wk)[1].
 Mortality attributed to viral hepatitis has been increasing in the last decades and viral hepatitis was the seventh leading cause of death worldwide in 2013[2].

 Direct antiviral agents (DAAs) are highly effective and safe and are changing the prognosis and burden of the disease.
 Sustained virologic response (SVR) is now achieved in > 90% of the patients and is associated with improvements in liver function, fibrosis and overall survival.
 Portal hypertension is also expected to improve with virological response, paralleling the improvements in liver inflammation and liver fibrosis.
 Liver transplantation due to viral hepatitis C can also decrease in the next years[3].
-The knowledge of the effects of HCV elimination on clinically significant outcomes like portal hypertension and its complications is thus of unremarkable importance since it can influence management after SVR and is the focus of this report.
+The knowledge of the effects of hepatitis C virus (HCV) elimination on clinically significant outcomes like portal hypertension and its complications is thus of unremarkable importance since it can influence management after SVR and is the focus of this report.

 IMPACT OF SVR IN PORTAL HYPERTENSION BEFORE DAAs